-1. Choose the performance counter you want to plot from the Show drop-down list.

-Performance counters are grouped into Machine, SQL Server and Database categories.
-Database specific counters are at the bottom of the list.

-2. Select the object to plot.
-For some types of counters you can plot all the objects together.
+- Choose the performance metric you want to plot from the Show drop-down list.
+Metrics are grouped into Machine, SQL Server, and Database categories. - Select the object to plot from the For list.For some types of metric, you can plot all the objects together.
 The example below shows Machine: processor time for all machines in the clusters on the selected server.